 - (i) Where necessary, Council shall coordinate the rehabilitation of koala habitat across all lands to which the Plan applies.
 Council will seek partners and funding to secure the rehabilitation. - (ii) Within the first 18 months of the Plan and in consultation with the KMC, Council shall prepare a Koala Habitat Rehabilitation Program (the Program) for lands to which the Plan applies.
-The Program must identify and prioritise largely un-vegetated areas with a secure conservation tenure and/or conservation agreement for habitat restoration and/or rehabilitation purposes. - (iii) As a component of (ii) above, Council will actively seek interest from government agencies and private landholders within KMPs and SLAs to have their land considered for rehabilitation purposes. - (iv) Council will use the funds obtained by the habitat compensation measures detailed in Part 7 of the Plan to resource the Program, together with other such funding sources as may be available from time to time.
+The Program must identify and prioritise largely un-vegetated areas with a secure conservation tenure and/or conservation agreement for habitat restoration and/or rehabilitation purposes.

-(v) Habitat rehabilitation plans must be prepared for each rehabilitation project.
-Habitat rehabilitation plan's that are prepared by a proponent in accordance with 7.1 (iv) (b) must be approved by Council prior to works commencing, and all habitat rehabilitation plans must include the following information:

-- the total area proposed for rehabilitation - · description and condition of current vegetation cover - the number of trees to be planted, location of plantings and planting densities - details of the sourcing of all seedlings (demonstrating local seed stock will be used) - a schedule of management, monitoring and maintenance activities to ensure establishment and ongoing protection and management of planting(s) - the length of the proposed monitoring and management periods, the timing of key milestones and reporting requirements
+- (iii) As a component of (ii) above, Council will actively seek interest from government agencies and private landholders within KMPs and SLAs to have their land considered for rehabilitation purposes. - (iv) Council will use the funds obtained by the habitat compensation measures detailed in Part 7 of the Plan to resource the Program, together with other such funding sources as may be available from time to time. - (v) Habitat rehabilitation plans must be prepared for each rehabilitation project.
+Habitat rehabilitation plan's and VMPs that are prepared by a proponent in accordance with 7.1 (vii) (b) must be approved by Council prior to works commencing, and must include the following information: - the total area proposed for rehabilitation - description and condition of current vegetation cover - the number of trees to be planted, location of plantings and planting densities - details of the sourcing of all seedlings (demonstrating local seed stock will be used) - a schedule of management, monitoring and maintenance activities to ensure establishment and ongoing protection

-- provisions for planting mortality replacements - nominate responsible parties for the undertaking of all works and activities included in the Plan - if the revegetation is to take place on other than public land, how the revegetation will be maintained in perpetuity for the benefit of koalas.

-(vi) As a general rule, PKFTs must comprise no less than 25% of the tree species used for rehabilitation purposes.

-(vii) A Council officer will be made responsible for overall planning, supervision, resourcing and coordination of revegetation works.
-This officer will liaise with the KMC regarding the Program.

-(viii) Where priority areas for koala habitat restoration are identified on land managed by Council, provision should be made in the relevant Plan of Management for this work.
+- and management of planting(s) - the length of the proposed monitoring and management periods, the timing of key milestones and reporting requirements - provisions for planting mortality replacements - nominate responsible parties for the undertaking of all works and activities included in the Plan - if the revegetation is to take place on other than public land, how the revegetation will be maintained in perpetuity for the benefit of koalas. - (vi) As a general rule, PKFTs and shelter trees must comprise no less than 25% of the tree species used for rehabilitation purposes. - (vii) A Council officer will be made responsible for overall planning, supervision, resourcing and coordination of revegetation works.
+This officer will liaise with the KMC regarding the Program. - (viii) Where priority areas for koala habitat restoration are identified on land managed by Council, provision should be made in the relevant Plan of Management for this work.